Home

 Why Lead Came?

 Lead came was the first material used to construct stained glass windows.
 It is the traditional way to do stained glass.
 Look at church windows, stained glass windows in old homes and old buildings.
-They are made with lead.
+They are all made with lead.
 Lead gives them a look that says fine craftsmanship, high quality, beauty, I'm here forever.

-Lead is more forgiving than foil.
-Yes, you still need to cut accurately, but there is room for slight errors, such as a chip on the edge of the glass.
-Slight imperfections along the edges will not show under the lead came, so, unless you are an absolute perfectionist, there will be less time spent at the grinder.
+such as a chip on the edge of the glass.
+Slight imperfections along the edges will not show under the lead

-For those of you that aren't ready to venture out into leading tiny pieces, you can copper foil anything with many small pieces (like a flower or bird).
+with many small pieces (like a flower or bird).
 Then you can use that foiled object as though it were a single piece of glass, to be leaded into the window.
 Just remember not to bead the edges.
 It will need to fit into the lead came channel and the beading will cause the piece to be too thick.
-You can peel the foil off of the edges, if you want, to prevent the foil from showing beyond the edges of the lead.
+You can peel the foil

 Zinc or No Zinc